-How HR Can Support and Empower Women in the Workplace
+How HR Can Empower and Support Women in the Workplace

 Women are highly valuable in any workplace—and not just because we make up half the population.
 Research from McKinsey notes that women are not just ambitious and hardworking, but also more empathetic and inclusive leaders.
-And with the Great Resignation still going strong, women aren’t hesitating to leave companies that don’t empower them.
+And women don’t hesitate to leave companies that don’t empower them.

 1. Create Mentorship Programs